-Helping to improve the experiences of in-patients on insulin by supporting foundation doctors' learning to prescribe
+HHelping to improve the experiences of in-patients on insulin by empowering prescribers.

 Thank you for visiting the MITS page.
-MITS (Making Insulin Treatment Safer) is a service evaluation project funded by the HSC R & D Board.
+MITS (Making Insulin Treatment Safer) is a service evaluation project funded by the HSC R & D Board and Health Foundation

 What is MITS?

-This project aims to improve the experiences of patients on insulin in hospitals, the education of Foundation Doctors who write most of their insulin prescriptions, and the appropriateness of the prescriptions they write.
-It will empower foundation doctors to:
+This project aims to improve the experiences of patients on insulin in hospitals, the education of foundation trainees who write most of their insulin prescriptions, and the appropriateness of the prescriptions they write.
+It will empower foundation trainees to: